camdore/Image-Classification-for-ML-Internship-2023/README.md

 # Image-Classification-for-ML-Internship-2023

-This task is for the position of an machine learning internship for the company Space Sense.
+This task is for the position of a machine learning internship for the company Space Sense.
 The following is an image classifier on the EuroSAT dataset used for land cover classification.

 ## User guide